 It’s a little after 5 p.m. this Wednesday.
 Denise and Andreis Reyes and their six children are making dinner, and cleaning up.
 There’s barely room for all of them to work, and play in their three bedroom house on a busy street corner in National City.

 By this time, Denise and Andreis have been up for more than 13 hours.
 They start their day before 4 am.
 Andreis leaves home at 4:30 a.m.
 Everyone else in the family is usually gone by 6 a.m.

 Andreis works for a medical waste disposal company.
 Denise works for the local school board – you’d know her as the lunch lady.

-But they have been spending more then they earn for several years.
-And this spring, when Andreis hours were cut back at work, it caught up to them.
+But they have been spending more than they earn for several years.
+And this spring, when Andreis' hours were cut back at work, it caught up to them.

 The Reyes charged new tires for the cars, this TV, clothes for the kids, trips to Knots Berry Farm and Disneyland, and dinners out at restaurants.

 Denise Reyes: We would go out to a real nice restaurant in Miramar and I used to give the guy a $25 tip.
 And they love us.
 We haven’t been in there at all.
 We haven’t been there in a while, huh?
 How long?
 Like a year, huh?